 The countryside was an ever changing vista.
-Through wheat fields, grazing goats and sheep, barren stretches, ‘jump ups’ in the flat plains much like central Australia.
+Through wheat fields, grazing goats and sheep, barren stretches, and ‘jump ups’ in the flat plains much like central Australia.
 Much of this was seen through a soft orange filter caused by rain clouds and dust.
 The effect was extraordinary!

 As the light faded the sky became the colour of the underside of young mushrooms with smudges of fading blue clouds.
 As the sky darkened to purple, the gibbous moon became a soft butter pink.